As any Overland student knows, preparing for your trip can be a bit nerve wracking. Whether you’re embarking on Berkshire...

 Completing the American Challenge — biking for six weeks and 3,000 miles across the United States — is a heroic accomplishment.
 It takes endurance, fortitude, and a whole lot of gumption.

 What it doesn’t take is a whole lot of outdoor camping.
 Unlike other Overland trips, the American Challenge spends only one third of nights camping outside.
-Instead, families across the country open their homes, pools and churches to a group of kids they’ve never met.
+Instead, families across the country open their homes, pools, or churches to a group of kids they’ve never met.
 After a long day of biking, a little air conditioning and a homemade meal can make even 100 miles seem worth it.
 And it’s this generosity of strangers that makes the American Challenge possible in the first place.

 Sherry and Marion Whinrey have been hosting Overland groups for the past 20 years.
 That first summer, Sherry saw an unfamiliar group of kids biking to the park across from their house in Union, Mississippi.
 The Whinreys went out to investigate and learned, much to their surprise, that the kids would be sleeping there — in the park!
 Due to a miscommunication with the Chamber of Commerce, dinner wasn’t organized for these students as expected.
 Enter Sherry, who churned out a feast of sweet tea, popcorn, and PB&J’s.
 Twenty years later, she’s got hosting down to an art.